 A recent MPI policy brief argued that the U.S. government could significantly expand H-2 visas to Central American nationals in order to create legal pathways for mobility, especially the H-2A program, which has been growing rapidly and has an uncapped visa allocation.
 However, the lack of recruitment infrastructure, high expenses for sponsoring employers, and logistical hurdles disincentivize employers from recruiting Central Americans.
 There are also significant concerns around fair recruiting, protection of labor standards and workers’ rights, and ensuring immigrants leave when their seasonal employment ends.
 The Biden administration has allocated 6,500 supplemental H-2B visas for Central Americans for FY 2022 and 11,500 for FY 2023 (the latter including Haitians), which is a good start but only a fraction of what is needed.

-A forthcoming MPI policy brief will look at other options for expanding labor pathways, including Canada’s Temporary Foreign Worker Program (TFWP), which issued 32,000 seasonal visas to Mexicans, 15,000 to Guatemalans, and around 600 to Salvadorans and Hondurans in 2021.
+A companion MPI policy brief looks at other options for expanding labor pathways, including Canada’s Temporary Foreign Worker Program (TFWP), which issued 32,000 seasonal visas to Mexicans, 15,000 to Guatemalans, and around 600 to Salvadorans and Hondurans in 2021.
 Mexico and Costa Rica also have seasonal labor visas for nationals of neighboring countries, which like the Canadian program could be expanded gradually.
 And Spain also recently opened a pilot seasonal worker program for Honduran nationals with 250 participants, which started in late 2021.

 While labor mobility may be the most important legal pathway to pursue, it is not the only one.
 Family reunification and educational and humanitarian protection channels are also essential and should be part of the approach to managing migration across the region.
 And among labor options, there is an important opportunity to consider care work in the United States and Canada as another target of opportunity for labor mobility, though there is no current visa category that covers this.